kangarooPotato/JunsBookStore/JunsBookStore/README.txt

 - I copied all codes form bootstrap and paste, and it works!
 - Let's move on to the next step!!

+12:58
+- Finishied adding DataAccess and Models and Utility